Tips on how to make the most of your Seven Stars experience.

 Seven Stars 'Signature Events'

-Rather than two or three events open to all Seven Stars cardholders, in 2013 Caesars is offering a choice of one of six special events (two if you earned at least 500,000 tier credits in 2013, or earn 700,000 or more tier credits in 2013).
-For a list of these Events, click here.
+Rather than two or three events open to all Seven Stars cardholders, in 2014 Caesars is offering a choice of one of four cruises, or two weekend events at Lake Tahoe or in Las Vegas.
+For a list of these events, click here.

 Seven Stars Companion Card